qri-io/rfcs/text/0001-rfc_process.md

     this is often the point at which many core team members first review the RFC in full depth.
   - The FCP lasts ten calendar days, so that it is open for at least 5 business days.
-It is also advertised widely, e.g. in [This Week in Qri](https://this-week-in-rust.org/).
 This way all stakeholders have a chance to lodge any final objections before a decision is reached.
   - In most cases, the FCP period is quiet, and the RFC is either merged or closed.
-However, sometimes substantial new arguments or ideas are raised, the FCP is canceled, and the RFC goes back into development mode.
+However, sometimes substantial new arguments or ideas are raised, the FCP is cancelled, and the RFC goes back into development mode.

 ### The RFC life-cycle
 [The RFC life-cycle]: #the-rfc-life-cycle